 - get regular prescriptions to treat a long-term condition

 - are registered with a GP practice in Scotland

 You can’t use this service if you’re a temporary resident in Scotland.

-The Medicines, Care and Review Service can help you manage your medicine through your local pharmacist while your doctor continues to provide your medical care.
+The Medicines, Care and Review Service can help you manage your medicine through your local pharmacist whilst your doctor continues to provide your medical care.

-You can choose which pharmacy to register with but can only register with one pharmacy at a time.
-Once registered, you'll only be able to access this service from your chosen pharmacy.
+You can choose which pharmacy to register with.
+But, you can only register with one pharmacy at a time.
+Once registered, you’ll only be able to access this service from your chosen pharmacy.

 - Medication review

 When you’ve registered for the service, your pharmacist will: